Please ensure Javascript is enabled for purposes of website accessibility

 __________________________________

 5-0401.
 STATUTORY AUTHORIZATION.
-The Legislature of the State of North Dakota has in Chapters 40-47, 11-33 and 58-03 of the North Dakota Century Code delegated the responsibility to local governmental units to adopt regulations designed to promote the public health, safety, and general welfare of its citizenry.
-Therefore, the City Council of the City of Harwood, North Dakota does ordain as follows:
+The Legislature of the State of North Dakota has in Chapters4 0-47, 11-33 and 58.03 of the North Dakota Century Code delegated the responsibility to local govemmental units to adopt regulations designed to promote the public health, safety, and general welfare of its citizenry.
+Therefore. the City Council of the City of Harwood, North Dakota does ordain as follows:

 5-0402.
 FINDINGS OF FACT.

-1. The flood hazard areas of Harwood are subject to periodic inundation which can endanger life, result in loss of property, create health and safety hazards, disrupt commerce and governmental services, cause extraordinary public expenditures for flood protection and relief, and impair the tax base, all of which adversely affect the public health, safety and general welfare.
+1. The flood hazard areas of Harwood are subject to periodic inundation which can endanger life. result in loss of property, create health and safety hazards, disrupt commerce and govemmental services, cause extraordinary public expenditures for flood protection and relief, and impair the tax base, all of which adversely affect the public health, safety and general welfare.

 1. To protect human life and health;